 TEA and TDEM collaborated to rapidly develop a testing program that would remove as many barriers as possible for local districts.
-Together, they built a suite of communications and training materials that included a playbook for test administration and data collection, Frequently-Asked Questions (FAQs), training materials, and other communications materials geared towards staff, students, and families, and training materials.
-The two agencies work to continuously refine the materials based on patterns in feedback (if they receive many questions about one issue, they will update the materials) and they maintain an FAQ that is a running list of questions received.
-TDEM also obtained a statewide CLIA waiver and works with state medical officers and nurses' associations so that anyone who has completed the state's online training program - regardless of whether or not they are a medical professional - can administer rapid tests.
+Together, they built a suite of communications and training materials that included a playbook for test administration and data collection, frequently asked questions (FAQs), training materials, and other communications materials geared toward staff, students, and families, and training materials.
+The two agencies work to continuously refine the materials based on patterns in feedback (if they receive many questions about one issue, they will update the materials) and maintain a list of FAQs.
+TDEM also obtained a statewide CLIA waiver and works with state medical officers and nurses' associations so that anyone who has completed the state's online training program-regardless of whether they are a medical professional-can administer rapid tests.

-As one state-level official said, "The statewide CLIA waiver was amazing...It can cover an infinite number of sites in theory, can cover any site that you can bring online...
+As one state-level official said, "The statewide CLIA waiver was amazing....
+It can cover an infinite number of sites in theory, can cover any site that you can bring online ....
 Schools don't know what CLIA is and don't have any idea how to apply for it, so it was huge."
-Staff in the three districts we interviewed share this perspective - they had used the state's materials and found them comprehensive and crucial to enabling their rapid testing programs.
+Staff with whom we spoke in the three districts shared this perspective-they had used the state's materials and found them comprehensive and crucial to enabling their rapid testing programs.